Fieora/Zuiki_ZKNS-001-002_JRS_Journey_to_Kyoto/README.md

 # Zuiki_ZKNS-002_JRS_Journey_to_Kyoto
-This is a quick hack of the original script to work with the Zuiki ZKNS-002 (Re-edition of the Densha de Go controller for Switch "Exclusive Edition").
+This is a quick hack of the original script to work with both Zuiki ZKNS-001 and 002 (Re-edition of the Densha de Go controller for Switch "Exclusive Edition").

 It is also modified to work with default keyboard bindings since version 1.0.3 of the game.

-I also added an extra standalone exe to fix ZKNS-001 with version 1.0.3.

 ### Original: